sbancuz/Appunti/Parallelization.md

 ![[Automatic parallelization]]

 ![[Parallelization by hand]]
 Designing a good parallel algorithm by extracting all the available parallelism is not enough, because not all is exploitable on real architecture.
-We need to descrive the parallelism to the compilation tools to make it exploitable.
+We need to describe the parallelism to the compilation tools to make it exploitable.

 >[!warning]
 >Creating threads is expensive, sometimes the best solution is to keep it sequential